-RUSSELL W. RUMBERGER is Vice Provost for Education Partnerships, University of California Office of the President and Professor of Education in the Gevirtz Graduate School of Education at UC Santa Barbara (UCSB).
+RUSSELL W. RUMBERGER is Professor of Education in the Gevirtz Graduate School of Education at UC Santa Barbara and former Vice Provost for Education Partnerships, University of California Office of the President.
 A faculty member at UCSB since 1987, Professor Rumberger has published widely in several areas of education: education and work; the schooling of disadvantaged students, particularly school dropouts and linguistic minority students; school effectiveness; and education policy.

 Rumberger has served as a member of the National Research Council's Committee on Increasing High School Students' Engagement and Motivation to Learn (2004), the Committee on the Impact of Mobility and Change on the Lives of Young Children, Schools, and Neighborhoods (2010), and the Committee on Improved Measurement of High School Dropout and Completion Rates (2011).
 He also served as a panel member for the Institute of Education Sciences' Practice Guide, Dropout Prevention (2008).